Flipping Out: Role of Arginine in Hydrophobic Interactions and Biological Formulation Design: Introduction

-Maintaining native protein structures in biological formulations poses a challenge, and is commonly addressed by strategic additive incorporation.\cite{jeong_analytical_2012, wang_protein_2005, patro_protein_2002} Arginine stands out as a frequently employed additive in such formulations, spanning both therapeutic proteins\cite{arakawa_biotechnology_2007} and vaccines.\cite{hamborsky_epidemiology_2015, mistilis_long-term_2017} Arginine has been widely used as an aggregation suppressor, an agent for protein refolding, a cryoprotectant during lyophilization, and in protein purification. \cite{tsumoto_role_2004, tsumoto_review_2005, startzel_arginine_2018} Once hailed as a universal stabilizer, emerging studies paint a foggier picture of the effects of arginine.
-In some settings, the presence of arginine has accelerated the aggregation \cite{smirnova_l-arginine_2013, shah_effects_2011, eronina_dual_2014}, denaturation\cite{xie_guanidine_2004, anumalla_counteracting_2019, arakawa_effects_2018}, and inactivation\cite{meingast_arginineenveloped_2020} of certain proteins and viruses.
-Additional studies have found that arginine increases or decreases protein melting temperature depending on concentration \cite{vagenende_protein-associated_2013, platts_controlling_2015}.
-Hence, the existing literature on arginine reveals a lack of a cohesive understanding of its multi-faceted effects on protein stability.
+Maintaining native protein structures in biological formulations poses a challenge, and is commonly addressed by strategic additive incorporation.\cite{jeong_analytical_2012, wang_protein_2005, patro_protein_2002} Arginine stands out as a frequently employed additive in such formulations, spanning both therapeutic proteins\cite{arakawa_biotechnology_2007} and vaccines.\cite{hamborsky_epidemiology_2015, mistilis_long-term_2017} Arginine has been widely used as an aggregation suppressor, an agent for protein refolding, a cryoprotectant during lyophilization, and in protein purification.\cite{tsumoto_role_2004, tsumoto_review_2005, startzel_arginine_2018} Once hailed as a universal stabilizer, emerging studies paint a foggier picture of the effects of arginine.
+In some settings, the presence of arginine has accelerated the aggregation,\cite{smirnova_l-arginine_2013, shah_effects_2011, eronina_dual_2014} denaturation,\cite{xie_guanidine_2004, anumalla_counteracting_2019, arakawa_effects_2018} and inactivation\cite{meingast_arginineenveloped_2020, meingast_physiochemical_2021} of certain proteins and viruses.
+Additional studies have found that arginine mechanisms are dependent on concentration.\cite{falconer_stabilization_2011, thakkar_excipients_2012, vagenende_protein-associated_2013, platts_controlling_2015} Hence, the existing literature on arginine reveals a lack of a cohesive understanding of its multi-faceted effects on protein stability.